coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 of the point where the acid hits takes 1 point of acid damage from the splash.

-**Alchemist's Fire:** You can throw a flask of alchemist's fire as a splash weapon.
+**Alchemist’s Fire:** You can throw a flask of alchemist’s fire as a splash weapon.
 Treat this attack as a ranged touch attack with a range increment of 10 feet.